-All you need to know about the The Fulke Walwyn Kim Muir Challenge Cup Handicap Chase, for amateur riders, at Cheltenham Racecourse on March 14.
+All you need to know about the Fulke Walwyn Kim Muir Challenge Cup Handicap Chase (Sponsored By JRL Group) - usually for amateur riders - at Cheltenham on Thursday 17 March.

-When and where can I watch th Kim Muir?
-5.30pm, Thursday, March 14, Cheltenham Racecourse.
-Live in stunning HD on Racing UK, Sky Channel 426.
+When and where can I watch it?
+4.50pm on Thursday 17 March, live in stunning HD on Racing TV.

 Class tends to come to the fore:

-Since 2009, every winner has carried more than 11st; four of those carried at least 11st 9lb.
+Since 2009, every winner has carried more than 11st and six of those carried at least 11st 9lb, including Mount Ida last year.

-Eight of the last ten winners came from the top six in the market.
+Ten of the last 12 winners came from the top six in the market.
+Mount Ida was the favourite last year.

 The Codd father: